strugglingchristian/strugglingchristian/index.md

   </p>

   <p align="justify">
   The term came from the work of American psychologists,  <strong>Leon Festinger, Henry Riecken, and Stanley Schachter</strong>.
-Interestingly, in the book that they published titled: <strong><em>“When Prophecy Fails: A Social and Psychological Study of a Modern Group That Predicted the Destruction of the World <sup>[7]</sup>”</em></strong>, the Millerites were included in the example.
+Interestingly, in the book that they published titled: <strong><em>“When Prophecy Fails: A Social and Psychological Study of a Modern Group That Predicted the Destruction of the World <sup>[7]</sup>”</em></strong>, the Millerites were included in the examples.
   </p>

   <p align="justify">